 Shepradors combine some of the smartest dog breeds around, so be prepared for training to be quick and easy.
-You can easily train them to perform advanced tasks which is part of their major popularity.
+As intelligent dogs, you can easily train them to perform advanced tasks which is part of their major popularity.

-Not only are they easy to train, but they are also extremely eager to please.
+Not only is this intelligent breed easy to train, but they are also extremely eager to please.
 A little bit of positive reinforcement for a job well done will go a long way toward reaching your training goals with your new partner.

 Some people worry about the reputation that German Shepherds have of being an overly aggressive breed.
 It is true that a poorly socialized Sheprador could exhibit some signs of mild or overt aggression.